feelantera/oss-template/README.md

 ## Thanks to...

-In general, I'd like to thank every single one who open-sources their source code for their effort to contribute something to the open-source community.
+In general, we'd like to thank every single one who open-sources their source code for their effort to contribute something to the open-source community.
 Your work means the world! 🌍 ❤️

 ## Useful Links